yumoqing/viboraserver/README.md

 however, you can change it, but must change the "driver" value the the package name in the database connection definition.

-in the databases section in config.json, you can define one or more database connection, and also, it support many database engine, just as ORACLE,mysql,postgreSQL. define a database connnect you need follow the following json format.
+in the databases section in confi* json, you can define one or more database connection, and also, it support many database engine, just as ORACLE,mysql,postgreSQL. define a database connnect you need follow the following json format.

 * mysql or mariadb